 Company Overview: A Privately-Owned Behemoth

 Fidelity Life Insurance is a division of Fidelity Investments, one of the largest privately-owned financial services firms in the world.
 Fidelity has been owned by the Johnson family since its founding in 1946 and is headquartered in Boston.
 The company offers term life insurance as well as multiple types of permanent coverage.
-It has a unique whole life insurance policy that is designed to cover long-term care costs while a policyholder is alive.
+It has a unique hybrid policy that combines long-term care insurance with whole or universal life.

 Available Plans: Transparent Product Guides Available

 Fidelity Life Insurance offers term life insurance through an internally underwritten policy.
-Permanent coverage is available via the universal life options and the long-term care insurance.
-Both permanent insurance policy types are actually offered from the MassMutual partnership.
+Permanent coverage is available via universal life options and hybrid life insurance with long-term care insurance.
+The universal life policies are offered through MassMutual, and the hybrid policy has two versions, one from MassMutual and one from New York Life.

 Fidelity life insurance offers the following types of coverage:

 Universal life insurance is a type of permanent coverage that, in addition to paying a death benefit, has a cash value component that grows over time.
-The cash value of a universal life policy can grow at a set rate or it may be tied to a stock market index (some other market indicator).
-Universal life from Fidelity is another form of permanent coverage that stays in force as long as premiums are paid.
+The cash value of a universal life policy can grow at a set rate, or it may be tied to a stock market index.
+Universal life from Fidelity is another form of permanent coverage that stays in force for life, as long as premiums are paid.
 These policies also build cash value that can be accessed while you're still alive.
 Both of these policies provide lifetime guaranteed death benefits.

 Fidelity offers the following two MassMutual universal life insurance products: